Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Experimental

 Polycrystalline (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ samples were prepared by the chemical homogenization (``paper synthesis") method~\cite{Balagurov99} through the use of the following operations.
 At first, non-concentrated water solutions of metal nitrates Pr(NO$_3$)$_3$, Eu(NO$_3$)$_3$, Ca(NO$_3$)$_2$, and Co(NO$_3$)$_2$ of 99.95\% purity were prepared.
 The exact concentration of dissolved chemicals was established by gravimetric titration and, in the case of Co-based solution, by means of potentiometric titration.
 The weighted amounts of metal nitrate solutions were mixed in stoichiometric ratio and the calculated mixture of nitrates were dropped onto the ash-free paper filters.
 The filters were dried out at about 80$^{\circ}$C and the procedure of the solutions dropping was performed repeatedly.
 Then, the filters were burned out and the remaining ash was thoroughly ground.
-It was annealed at 800$^{\circ}$C for 2 hours to remove the carbon.
-The powder obtained was pressed into the pellets and sintered at 1000$^{\circ}$C in the oxygen atmosphere for 100 hours.
+It was annealed at 800$^{\circ}$C for 2 h to remove carbon.
+The powder obtained was pressed into the pellets and sintered at 1000$^{\circ}$C in the oxygen atmosphere for 100 h.
 Finally, the samples were slowly cooled down to room temperature by switching off the furnace.

-Samples were analyzed at room temperature by the powder X-ray diffraction using Cu K$_{\alpha}$ radiation.
-All detectable peaks were indexed by the space group, Pnma.
-According to the X-ray diffraction patterns, all (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ samples were obtained as single-phase crystalline materials.
+Samples were analyzed at room temperature by the powder X-ray diffraction using Cu$K_{\alpha}$ radiation.
+All detectable peaks were indexed by the $Pnma$ space group.
+According to the X-ray diffraction patterns, all (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ samples were obtained as single-phase polycrystalline materials.